 Financial Performance Percentage.
-The financial performance percentage was based on the company's 2014 diluted earnings per share (EPS) relative to a target established by the Compensation Committee.
-For 2014 we adopted an EPS target rather than a net income target, which we used in prior years, to achieve better alignment of our financial metrics with shareholder interests.
+The financial performance percentage was based on the company's 2015 diluted earnings per share (EPS) relative to a target established by the Compensation Committee.
 The table below shows the EPS required for threshold, target and maximum performance and the associated financial performance percentages.
 Results between threshold, target and maximum were interpolated to determine the actual performance percentage.
 EPS of at least 70% of the target was required to achieve any payout under the awards.